Wanderer’s Heart 2021

 In the middle of 2016 we commissioned a writer friend to write a series of short children’s stories, and we used these stories as the inspiration for the names for our red wines.

 The 2020 Wanderer’s Heart is our Cape Red – a wine that is built around the incredible vineyards found all over the Western Cape.
-The wine is focused, with red cherries, violets and cinnamon on the nose.
-The tannins are supple and integrated into a palate of red currants and black cardamom.
+Over the past few years, we have slowly dialled up the Syrah component in this wine to take advantage of these wonderful dark, peppery wines that compliment the other components so well.
+The wine is focused, with mulberries, black olive flesh and cedar wood on the nose.
+The tannins are supple and integrated into a fresh palate of cranberries and woody spices.

 Nuts & Bolts

 Syrah – 46% Overberg(15 years old) and Breedekloof (10 years old) - shale

 Grenache noir – 32% Breedekloof (10 years old) - shale

 Mourvèdre – 18% Bot River (14 years old) - gravel/clay duplex soil

 Carignan - 4% Breedekloof (10 years old) - schist